Anabolic Steroids & Cardiovascular Health

 Another harm reduction method is the use of Rapamycin, a drug that can prevent and counterbalance many of the adverse effects of long-term anabolic steroids.
 I prescribe Rapamycin to all the patients who are at risk.

 If you are on non-bioidentical steroids, hopefully, I can persuade you that we may get great results with bioidentical ones and at lower doses.
-Even if you don’t join our vitality program, we can aim for maximal harm reduction; I know you’re getting your labs checked on your own, and I know you’re getting your blood dumped every few months, and your blood pressure is good.
-But as I explained above, there are other adverse effects to monitor, and there are affordable harm-reduction tools at our disposal.
+Even if you don’t join our vitality program, we can aim for maximal harm reduction; I know you’re getting your labs checked on your own, and you’re getting your blood dumped every few months, and your blood pressure is good.
+But as I explained above, there are other adverse effects to monitoring and affordable harm-reduction tools at our disposal.

 I wish you the best of health!